saudG1997/JavaScript/strings/string.md

         8. let name = "     Harry   "
             let newName = name.trim() // removes whitespaces

-* Strings are immutable inorder to access the Character at an index we use the following syntax let name = "    Harry " name[0] // prints H name[1] // prints a
+###### Strings are immutable inorder to access the Character at an index we use the following syntax:
+        let name = "    Harry "
+            name[0] // prints H
+            name[1] // prints a